sshyran/Chromite-fresh-Dec-2022-source-import/ide_tooling/cros-ide/README.md

-# Chrome OS Development in Visual Studio Code
+# ChromiumOS Development in Visual Studio Code

-CrOS IDE makes Chrome OS development fast and fun by anchoring existing tools in one place, and making them discoverable and easy to use.
+This VSCode IDE extension is designed to make ChromiumOS development easier and faster by anchoring core tools in one place, and making them discoverable and easy to use.

-It is a new project, currently in dogfood, and it was tested only for Google internal developers.
-No timely support will be provided to other parties.
+## User Scope
+This is intended for Googlers only.

 ## Features